 Travel a few miles north to the Amish Countryside, south to Wampum to hike a portion of the North Country Trail or explore Ewing Park in Ellwood City.

-If you head south on I-79, you can explore some of the county’s charming small towns - Harmony, Zelienople, Evans City and Mars.
-Each has unique history, quaint shops and tasty eateries.
+As you head out on the circuit you’ll also be able to explore some of the county’s charming small towns like Harmony, Zelienople, Evans City and Mars.
+Each has a unique history, quaint shops and tasty eateries.
 At the other end of the spectrum is Cranberry Township, a bustling area packed with shops, restaurants, plenty of top-notch hotels, and easy access (20 minutes) to Pittsburgh.

 No matter which part of the journey you find yourself tired, there’s always a scenic campground, cozy bed and breakfast, or comfortable hotel nearby.

 Summer is where you can experience Armstrong County at its best!
 So, head east on 422 to “The Heart of Western Pennsylvania,” Armstrong County, where your summer adventure awaits!

 Start your day with coffee at 1833 Coffee & Tea and grab an amazing beverage, a muffin or cookie!
 Then head to the fresh outdoors at Crooked Creek Lake and Park.